This post is part of the "Definitive Guide To Windows 10 Servicing" blog series. Last update: Sept. 2018.

 The following graphic illustrates the Windows 10 Servicing timeline:

+Please note, that Microsoft has announced several major updates to its support model for all educational and enterprise customers.
+This timeline was updated September 2018.
 For more information on how to better plan for Windows 10 updates and upgrades, check out this recently updated article Understanding The Windows 10 Servicing Timeline.

 Why are we telling you this?
 Because for many, Windows 10 Servicing (or Branching Microsoft used to call it), and how IT administrators will manage this fast cadence of updates is still a mystery.
 Having managed large OS migration projects before, IT admins are right to worry that this could quickly become a muddled mess of unsupported machines.